Devon Wills

 Devon Wills (born March 28, 1984) is an American women's lacrosse player.
 Having played with the Dartmouth Big Green at the collegiate level, she would become the first female player to sign a contract with the New York Lizards of Major League Lacrosse.

-From 2007-13, Wills was a member of the United States national team.
+From 2007 to 2013, Wills was a member of the United States national team.
 In 2016, she became the first-ever draft pick of the Long Island Sound, one of four charter franchises in the United Women's Lacrosse League.

 Playing career

 A Denver native, Wills was a two-time All-American in high school at Colorado Academy.

 NCAA

 Named the Ivy League Rookie of the Year in 2003, Wills was also named to the All-Ivy League second-team notice.
 Wills participated in the 2003 and 2004 NCAA quarterfinals in 2003 and 2004.
 In 2005, Dartmouth qualified for the national semifinals.
 In her senior season, Wills was named team captain as the team appeared in the 2006 NCAA national championship game.

 During her Dartmouth career, Wills also qualified for a spot on the US national development team.